vmarc/lassi/README.md

 ### Introduction

-A project made with Spring Boot, Angular and Node.JS for recording and playing lightscenes through the Art-Net/DMX protocol.
+A project made with Spring Boot, Angular for recording and playing lightscenes through the Art-Net/DMX protocol.
 The purpose of this project is to be deployed on a custom Raspberry Pi, with physical buttons.

 [![Schets.png](https://i.postimg.cc/6q9tGFf1/Schets.png)](https://postimg.cc/YGyJ5nV1)